ololiuhqui/magnolia-free-hugo-theme/readme.md

 ### 5. SEO ready

 - Every page has an easily customizable meta description and a unique meta title for better and easier indexing.
 The theme will use the image `static/img/meta-image` as meta image for Google, Facebook and Twitter.
+  There is a `robots.txt` file which indicates the correct location of the sitemap index for faster indexing.

 ### 6. Localized permalinks